AtulSharmx/AtulSharmx/README.md

 ### About Me

-I am a second-year Computer Science student at SGT University, currently focusing on cybersecurity and working towards becoming a SOC (Security Operations Center) Analyst.
+Second-year Computer Science student at SGT University, working toward a career as a SOC (Security Operations Center) Analyst.

-I recently finished learning Python for scripting and basic automation, and right now I am focusing on networking fundamentals like TCP/IP, the OSI model, subnets, and network protocols.
-Alongside networking, I work with Ubuntu Linux every day to get comfortable with the terminal, bash scripting, and packet analysis tools like Wireshark.
+I've been learning Python for scripting and automation, and I'm currently focused on networking fundamentals — TCP/IP, the OSI model, subnetting, and core protocols.
+Alongside that, I use Ubuntu Linux daily to get comfortable with the terminal, bash scripting, and packet analysis tools like Wireshark.

 ### Current Focus

-- Python: Completed core concepts, scripting, and automation basics
+- Python: Scripting and automation basics
-- Networking: TCP/IP, OSI model, DNS, DHCP, HTTP/HTTPS, subnetting, and traffic analysis
+- Networking: TCP/IP, OSI model, DNS, DHCP, HTTP/HTTPS, subnetting, traffic analysis
-- Linux & Tools: Ubuntu, command line navigation, Bash scripting, Wireshark
+- Linux & Tools: Ubuntu, command line, Bash scripting, Wireshark

 ### Skills & Tools